DesPeradoGoden/Feature-Selection-in-the-Presence-of-Monotone-Batch-Effects/README.md

 ![alt text](https://github.com/DesPeradoGoden/Feature-Selection-in-the-Presence-of-Monotone-Batch-Effects/blob/main/MMD.png?raw=true)

 ## Result on the Synthetic Data
 F1 score measrure the harmonic mean of recall and precision.
-We can observe that minimizing the above objective function leads to higher F1 score.
+We observe that minimizing the above objective function leads to higher F1 score.
 ![alt text](https://github.com/DesPeradoGoden/Feature-Selection-in-the-Presence-of-Monotone-Batch-Effects/blob/main/Figure_5.png?raw=true)

 Further, as we see in the heatmaps, the MMD distance between batches are reduced to less than 0.1 after the transformation, while before that it is around between 1 and 2.